srm985/portfolio-website/static/content/projects/video-visitation-kiosk.md

       citation:
         isCited: true
       imageAlignment: full
-    projectSectionTitle: What It Was about
+    projectSectionTitle: What It Was About
 ---